donaldRwilliams/BGGM/README.md

 <img src="man/figures/README-unnamed-chunk-29-1.png" height="350 %" style="display: block; margin: auto;" />

-The object `plt` includes a sepearte plot for each contrast.
+The object `plt` includes a separate plot for each contrast.
 On the other hand, in the case of many contrasts, it is also possible to visualize each with a stacked bar chart--i.e.,

 ``` r
 # plot